 - Knowledge of waste management & waste management policies

-- Must love a challenge
+- Lastly the HMO Letting agent must love a challenge

 Out of all the different types of property letting strategies, letting rooms in an HMO is by far the best.